jamitag/project-5-eCommerce-Website/README.md

 ## Issues

-**Issue** - Whilst preparing the project for deployment, there was a change made that resulted in the login functionality to stop working.
+**Issue 1** - Whilst preparing the project for deployment, there was a change made that resulted in the login functionality to stop working.
 I was greeted with a 403 forbidden error when I attempted to login.

 **Solution** - I tried undoing the changes made for deployment which did not work.
 I ultimately had to revert to a previous commit to restore the login functionality.
 When deployment was attempted again, the same bug appeared.
 After many attempts at various solutions, downgrading the version of Django from version 4 to 3.2.10 seemed to be the fix that was needed.

-**Solution** - I discovered a hack to remove the random dot [here](https://stackoverflow.com/questions/36034537/html-random-dot-on-webpage).

-**Issue** - When validating HTML for the ‘product_detail’ page, using source code from site, I received the following error; No p element in scope but a p end tag seen.
-This was despite the additional <p> not being present in my product_detail.html page.
+**Issue 2** - When validating HTML for the ‘product_detail’ page, using source code from site, I received the following error; No p element in scope but a p end tag seen.
+This was despite the additional 'p' tag not being present in my product_detail.html page.

 **Solution** - It appears adding the linebreak filter was the cause of this issue.
 I found the following [solution](https://github.com/DjangoGirls/tutorial/issues/776) which removed the error.

-**Issue** - Several stray tag errors are appearing in my add_comment.html when running the HTML source from browser.
+**Issue 3** - Several stray tag errors are appearing in my add_comment.html when running the HTML source from browser.

 **Solution** - The html file itself is fine and the error seemed to be coming from the block tag pulling a Django form for my forms.py file.
 I found a similar issue [here](https://stackoverflow.com/questions/38634914/display-django-form-error-for-each-field-in-template-and-each-correct-data-in-te), and when I changed by block tag from {{form}} to {{form.body}}, this removed the warnings.

+**Issue 4** - Django media files not working when debug set to False.

+**Solution** - I discovered a [solution](https://stackoverflow.com/questions/55842323/django-media-files-doesnt-work-when-debug-false), and when I changed by block tag from {{form}} to {{form.body}}, this removed the warnings.

 ## Technologies